 The Importance of Partnership

-Commercial real estate investing is a team sport.
-Even the largest investment firms have teams of professionals dedicated to finding, sourcing, analyzing, valuing, and acquiring properties.
+Commercial real estate investment is a team sport.
+Even the largest firms have teams of professionals dedicated to finding, sourcing, analyzing, valuing, and acquiring properties at a favorable price.
 The best ones do it with a rigid set of return criteria, a commitment to discipline, and a long term time horizon, which mitigates the impact of any liquidity issues.

-First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
+First National Realty Partners is one such firm.
+We are one of the country’s leading private equity commercial real estate investment firms.
 We leverage our decades of expertise and our available liquidity to find world-class, multi-tenanted assets below intrinsic value.
 In doing so, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.
-We understand that illiquidity may be an impediment for many investors, but we see it as an opportunity to acquire assets at attractive prices.
+We understand that illiquidity may be an impediment for many investors, but we see it as an opportunity to acquire assets at attractive prices, which gives us a head start on the effort to deliver strong returns.

-Whether you’re just getting started or searching for ways to protect your diversify your portfolio through real estate, we’re here to help.
-If you’d like to learn more about our investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.
+Whether you are just getting started or searching for ways to diversify your portfolio through commercial real estate, we are here to help.
+If you would like to learn more about our investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.